Mapekins/laravelTask/README.md

 Minimum Features to Implement:
-Create new post
+- Create new post
-View all posts (list page)
+- View all posts (list page)
-Edit a post
+- Edit a post
-Delete a post
+- Delete a post
-Validation on form input
+- Validation on form input

 Submission:
 Push your code to GitHub or GitLab and share the link for review.

+My dairy:
+July 11th:
+- Started a new Project
+- Made an github repository
+- Added class Post
+- Made a One-to-Many relation between User and Post ( User HasMany Posts )